pappasam/npd/c1_intro_programming/assignments/a1_complete_vimtutor.md

 a bit of a learning curve.
 To facilitate the process of familiarization a program called `vimtutor` is usually included along with the vim executable.

+There are several other command line programs that will be equally important for proficiency in your environment.
+Familiarize yourself with these programs by experimenting with them in your Vagrant controlled VM environments.

 ## Setup

 If the `vim` program is not already accessible from the command line, install it